hunhoffe/nrk-dcm-scheduler/README.md

 not tested with Java 18, so best to be safe with Java 16.

 ### DCM Build
-We use the newest version of DCM, so you'll need to build and install the jar into your local maven repository.
+We use a custom version of DCM, for efficiency purposes, found [here](https://github.com/hunhoffe/declarative-cluster-management)
+You'll need to build and install the jar into your local maven repository, rather than using the general DCM version.

-Follow the links on the [DCM README](https://github.com/vmware/declarative-cluster-management) to install minizinc.
+Follow the links on the [DCM README](https://github.com/hunhoffe/declarative-cluster-management) to install minizinc.

 Then clone the DCM repo.
 Build and test to make sure it's functioning correctly:
 ```
+git clone git@github.com:hunhoffe/declarative-cluster-management.git dcm
+cd dcm
+git checkout --track capacity_function
 ./gradlew build -x test
 ```
 Then, push the jar to your local maven repository: